car accident check

 ✔️ Peace of Mind – Just like you wouldn’t buy a house without a history check, don’t buy a car without one.

-In 2024, there were 1,607 fatalities from car accidents in Great Britain, marking a 2% decrease compared to the previous year.
+Did you know?
+In 2025, provisional data indicates there were 1,579 fatalities from road accidents in Great Britain, marking a 3% decrease compared to the previous year.

 This highlights why it’s critical to check a car’s accident history before purchasing.
 (Source: DVLA Road Safety Stats)